locokit/locokit/packages/vue-components/README.md

 This library use `primevue` components.

-And so your project need it too.
+And so your project needs it too.

 See https://primevue.org/vite/ for further information.